 The North Carolina Rural Economic Development Center was chosen by the Department of Commerce to administer these three financing programs on behalf of the State of North Carolina.
 All programs are accessible statewide.

 For further information about North Carolina’s SSBCI programs, click here.

-Christy Raulli is an Analyst with the School of Government’s Development Finance Initiative (DFI).
+Christy Raulli served as an Analyst with the School of Government’s Development Finance Initiative (DFI).